 This parable was about a father that had two sons.
 One day, the younger son asked his father to take his share of his father's money while his father was still alive.
-He said, "Give me my share of the inheritance."
+He said, "Father, give me the portion of goods that falls to me."